 Types of Scholars

 Millikin's Honors Program introduces students to college-level scholarship, research, critical thinking, and writing during the freshman and sophomore years.
 Classes are taught as seminars - sessions involving intense discussion and requiring active participation.
 Honors Scholars are chosen based on their academic achievements, involvement in high school, and an interview/selection process.
+All Presidential and Provost Scholars automatically become part of this group.

 James Millikin Scholars